execution authorization protocol

 }

-// Parent agent delegates narrowed authority to a child agent
+// Parent agent narrows authority to a child agent

 const delegation = createDelegation(parentAuth, {